nerves-project/nerves/docs/Internals.md

-# Internals
+# Nerves Internals

 The nerves bootstrapping process has several steps.
 Its goal is to locate the "system", compile it, and use the compiled system to setup the cross compile environment.

 ## Call Tree